Public Safety Personnel and Communicable Disease Prevention

 Be careful about where you launder your dirty uniforms.
 If your washing machine at home is contaminated, you could expose your family to disease.

-Wipe down common surfaces like the steering wheel of your patrol vehicle, keyboard of your computer, pens and pencils, and other tools and equipment with disinfectant.
+Wipe down common surfaces like the steering wheel of your patrol vehicle, the keyboard of your computer, pens, and pencils, and other tools and equipment with disinfectant.

 The risk of exposure is present every day you are at work.
 An exposure can range from the cold or flu to something with more serious consequences.
 Protecting yourself will help ensure a healthy day at work and will help keep your family healthy at home.